fabicl4/fullstackopen/part1/README.md

 Solutions of part 1 exercises to this folder

-In this part, i solved all exercises of the introdemo app.
+In this part, i solved all exercises of the introdemo, unicafe and anecdote apps.
 You can see the current result (it may or may not be finished and submitted at time)

 [ ] Submitted?